-With trips running daily from 11 am, the five-circuit tour takes just over 90 minutes and includes two segments going between the peaks of Grouse Mountain and Dam Mountain, at heights of up to 200 feet (or 70 metres).
-The views are spectacular.
+With trips running daily from 11 am most years, the five-circuit tour takes just over 90 minutes and includes two segments going between the peaks of Grouse Mountain and Dam Mountain.
+At heights of up to 200 feet (or 70 metres), the views are spectacular.

-While racing down the zipline one gets glimpses of the ocean, sees mountains, valleys and forests everywhere, and has views of Grouse Mountain’s Eye of the Wind turbine.
+While racing down the zipline one gets glimpses of the ocean and sees mountains, valleys and forests everywhere.
+You also get views of Grouse Mountain’s Eye of the Wind turbine.
 On a clear day one can even see Washington State’s Mt.
 Baker in the distance.